 One of the key benefits of BRT is that buses travel on dedicated lanes where possible, which will improve traffic flow for drivers.
 Increased BRT and bus ridership will also decrease the number of drivers in the corridor, helping to mitigate increasing roadway congestion.

-The BRT will operate in dedicated lanes along the whole corridor EXCEPT when it travels through the UNC Hospitals campus (the U-shaped deviation off of MLK/Columbia), where it will operate in mixed traffic, like existing buses do.
+The BRT will operate in dedicated lanes along the whole corridor EXCEPT when it travels through the UNC Campus, Downtown, and along Eubanks Road.
+At these locations it will operate in mixed traffic, like existing buses do.

 Bike paths and pedestrian walkways will be enhanced along the corridor to improve and support safe access to BRT stations.
-Details of these enhancements (sharrows, bike lanes, multi-use paths) will be advanced during this project phase.
+Details of these enhancements (bike lanes, multi-use paths) will be advanced during this project phase.

 We want to hear from you.
 There are many opportunities for you to get involved: